infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

 information.
 Thus, here the queries are extended to work with the specifics of the optimizer model to return the appropriate info.

+!!! note
+    Like `supports` the all object based query methods below also employ the `label::Type{AbstractSupportLabel} = PublicLabel` keyword argument that by default will return variables/expressions/constraints associated with public supports.
+The full set (e.g., ones corresponding to internal collocation nodes) is obtained via `label = All`.

 First, we should verify that the optimized model in fact has variable values via [`has_values`](@ref JuMP.has_values(::InfiniteModel)).
 In our example, we have: